vladas-palubinskas/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 ### Hiawatha, MariaDB, PHP-FPM

 Textpattern runs smoothly on a human-friendly Hiawatha web-server.
-Only a few of semantic data are required in your [virtual host section](//www.hiawatha-webserver.org/howto/websites) of a separate include or in the main `/etc/hiawatha/hiawatha.conf`:
+Only a few of semantic data are required in your [virtual host section](//hiawatha.leisink.net/howto/websites) of a separate include or in the main `/etc/hiawatha/hiawatha.conf`:

 ~~~
 VirtualHost {
 	Hostname = www.my-website.com
 	StartFile = index.php
-	UseFastCGI = PHP8
+	UseFastCGI = PHP
 	UseToolkit = textpattern
 	WebsiteRoot = /var/www/my-website/public
 	AccessLogfile = /var/log/hiawatha/my-website/access.log